spatialos/gdk-for-unity/docs/contributions/unity-gdk-coding-standards.md

     * Be careful with defines such as `UNITY_2018_1_OR_NEWER` - they might not be available in all versions of Unity 2018.1.
 * Use `== null` when testing `GameObject`s and `MonoBehaviour`s even though they overload the `operator!`.
 * Avoid using custom threads.
 They complicate things and can easily cause crashes.
-* If an error occurs from which it is impossible to recover, throw exceptions instead of using `Debug.LogError`.